 Good Hotel Guide Review

-Grand Hall, lounge, library, restaurant, bar/bistro, Venetian dining room, in-room TV (Freeview), room service, meeting/function facilities, civil wedding licence, 50-acre grounds, electric car charging points.
+Grand Hall, lounge, library, restaurant, bar/bistro, Venetian dining room, in-room TV (Freeview), function facilities, civil wedding licence, 50-acre grounds, electric car charging points.

 in Grand Hall, restaurants.